OPEN ENROLLMENT

 - Eligible Employment Status – You must remain in a job classification and employment type that is authorized to receive LAwell benefits

-- A Domestic Partner (DP) – Your same sex or opposite sex DP is eligible if your City of Los Angeles Domestic Partnership Affidavit is approved or you provide a copy of your Declaration of Partnership filed with the California Secretary of State
+- or a Domestic Partner (DP) – Your same sex or opposite sex DP is eligible if your City of Los Angeles Domestic Partnership Affidavit is approved or you provide a copy of your Declaration of Partnership filed with the California Secretary of State

 - Special Situation Child Rule: If your child is also a LAwell eligible City employee, they must enroll into their own LAwell coverage and cannot be covered as your dependent.